Unmet demand for specialist homelessness services

 Australian Institute of Health and Welfare (AIHW) 2022, Specialist homelessness services annual report 2021–22, viewed 4 February 2023, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

 Specialist homelessness services (SHS) in Australia supported, on average, an estimated 71,000 people each day in 2021–22.
 However, there were also people who approached agencies who were unable to be offered any assistance (unassisted requests for service) or who did not receive all the services that they required (client’s unmet need for services).

-Unmet demand, as reported here, consists of both unassisted requests for service and unmet client needs.
-It only measures unmet demand for people who approach SHS agencies and is therefore not a measure of the population level unmet demand for support for the whole of the Australian population.
+It is important to note that these figures reflect people who approach SHS agencies for support and do not measure the population level unmet demand for support for the whole of the Australian population.
 Results from the 2014 General Social Survey suggest that of those who had experienced homelessness in the last 10 years, approximately 67% did not seek assistance during their most recent experience of homelessness (ABS 2014).

-For those that do approach an SHS agency, there may be a range of reasons an agency cannot provide assistance.
+For those that do approach a SHS agency, there may be a range of reasons an agency cannot provide assistance.
 For example, the person may be seeking a specialised service not offered by that particular agency, the agency may not have the capacity to provide assistance at that time or the person may not be in the target group for the agency.
 An Australian Council of Social Service survey found that, in 2019, 76% of staff in housing and homelessness services reported an increase in the number of clients they were unable to support and 36% reported rarely or never being able to meet demand (ACOSS 2019).